 Click here for more info or to order an international sim card for Bangkok via SimOptions.

 With a local prepaid sim card you get much more data for the same price and the best network connection and data speed possible.
-With an international sim card or an e-sim card for Bangkok you are basically a guest on another mobile operators network.
+With an international sim card or an eSIM for Bangkok you are basically a guest on another mobile operators network.
 Which means your data speed is potentially lower, especially during peak hours when you are being put in the back of the line to use the available bandwidth.

 How to get around Thailand